oslabs-beta/KafOpticon/README.md

 docker-compose down
 ```
 # Alerts
 In order to enable automatic alerts an email and app password are required.
-The easiest way for this is to provide a gmail username and an app password
+The easiest way to do this is to provide a gmail username and an app password
 in the relevant fields of the alerts dashboard.
 After clicking the submit button, you must restart Grafana for the changes to take place.
 After Grafana has been restarted, you are now free to add any emails you want to receive the alerts in the Grafana alerts contact points.
 You can send test email using the test button.
 Configure and customize threshholds for the alerts within Grafana.
 Congratulations!
-You can now receive automatic email alerts about your Kafka clusters.
+You should now be able to receive automatic email alerts about your Kafka clusters.